Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 I wanted to ensure there would be a sticky footer as I knew on many pages there wouldn’t be a lot of content and I wanted this to still be a positive user experience.
 I also wanted the Blog and Testimonials to always be available to view on the footer.

-I decided that a 'Back To Top' button on the site would be useful on longer pages, such as the All Products page, the Testimonials page and the Blog page (which could grow to be much longer in the future).
+I decided that a 'Back To Top' button on the site if there were longer pages, such as the All Products page, the Testimonials page and the Blog page (which could grow to be much longer in the future).

 I decided a clean white background with a box layout would be a good way to present information in the different sections, allowing enough space between text, images and any key features.